 RDS services are becoming very common now.
-Big players like AZURE, Amazon (AWS) or Google are ofering them.
+Big players like AZURE, Amazon (AWS) and Google are offering them.
 They are very handy, you get rid of scalability problems and you only focus on your database management.

-One of the features you will find, as I did, in these new services is the enforced security.
-Which it is good, as the information traves through the Internet.
-Bad thing is not every system is aware of using TLS/SSL connections.
-I will talk how i did it in my cases.
+One of the features you will find, as I did, in these new services is enforced security.
+Which is good, as the information travels through the Internet.
+The bad thing is not every system is aware of using TLS/SSL connections.
+I will talk about how I did it in my cases.

-PHP with PDO is easy once you find how to do it.
-Usually your PHP code looks like this:
+PHP with PDO is easy once you find out how to do it.
+Usually, your PHP code looks like this:

 $db = new PDO("mysql:host=$host;dbname=$db_name;", $username, $password, array(